 The booming business district

-Over the past few years, Warsaw has become an international hub for culture, politics, commerce and trade.
-This is where it’s at!
-Modern skyscrapers mix with an ever-present history, well-known sights and attractions stand side by side with secret insider tips.
-The city is alive and well.
+Over the past few years Warsaw has become an international hub for culture, politics, commerce and trade.
+It's all happening here!
+Modern skyscrapers mix with an omnipresent history, well-known sights and attractions stand side by side with the secret nooks and crannies that only insiders know about.
+The city is alive and well, so when you're done with your official agenda go see a horse race, visit a museum, get excited by science, watch a ballet or simply rent a bike and take a ride along the Vistula boulevards – inhaling the Warsaw spirit.

 The Old Town

 The most famous part of Warsaw is the Old Town.
-The Royal Castle, The Castle Square, King Sigismund's Column, historic churches and 17th and 18th century colorful tenements are ‘must see‘ attractions during walks around the Old Town.
-You can’t forget about the Mermaid Statue and the Warsaw Barbican – red brick defensive wall.
+The Royal Castle, The Castle Square, King Sigismund's Column, historic churches and 17th and 18th century colorful tenements are 'must see' attractions during walks around the Old Town.
+You can't forget about the Mermaid Statue and the Warsaw Barbican – red brick defensive wall.
+From April to October while passing St. John's Cathedral at noon, step inside for a daily organ concert by one of the Polish master organists and visit the cathedral undergrounds afterwards.
+In December enjoy mulled wine at the Christmas market.
 The Old Town impresses every time of the year.

 Warsaw has many faces and one of them is art.
 The National Museum presents art from ancient times to present.
 Museum of Modern Art, the Museum on the Vistula, as well as Zachęta – National Gallery of Art, popularize contemporary art.
 One of the best places to see contemporary, documentary and artistic photography is Leica 6×7 Gallery.
 Among small and large galleries everyone will find something in their taste.